 This depends on you, the particular issues troubling you and whether you are feeling the benefit.
 Some issues can be dealt with in a single session, others require a number of sessions.
-You will be given an indication of sessions required at the initial, free of charge, half hour session.
+You will be given an indication of sessions required at the initial, assessment consultation.

 What can I expect from therapy?